You just found a box of expired cereal in the cabinet, and you’re not sure what to do. Does cereal expire?

 How To Tell If Cereal Is Bad or Spoiled?

-As I already mentioned, if stored properly, cereals last quite some time.
-But in certain situations, they can actually go bad.
+As you already know, the shelf life of cereal is quite long if it’s stored properly.
+But in certain situations, cereal can go bad.
 Here’s what to look for:

 - Insects in the package.
 If the box sat in storage for months, take a look inside and check if there aren’t any insects.
 Pantry invaders like weevils and whatnot like dry foods, so your cereal is a perfect choice.
 If the package is infested, get rid of it.